KBCACheia/urVoc/README.md

 -----------------------
 This app was made for Firefox OS.

-With the urVoc all language students can form their own vocabulary.
+With the urVoc all language students can create their own vocabulary.

 **Indicated uses**
 +To save new means of a word